zachpmanson/notes/notes/Projects/Alculator.md

   - venting
   - postgres
   - prisma
+subtitle: An alternate frontend for Dan Murphy's.
 ---
-An alternate frontend for Dan Murphy's

 [Alculator](https://alculator.zachmanson.com) was written in the waning days of 2022 to determine the cheapest drinks at Dan Murphy's, per standard drink.
 The site is build with Next.js and hosted on Vercel.